yogirajiiitadev/MoviesFlix-gpt/README.md

 - **MoviesFlix-GPT**
   - Search bar for movie queries.
   - Provides personalized movie suggestions based on search input.
+  - Created a GPT Search Page which has a Search bar along with Movies suggestions.
+  - Integrate GPT API's/

 ## Project Setup